opentok/Opentok-Python-SDK/README.rst

 ~~~~~~~~~~~~

 Import the package at the top of any file where you will use it.
 At the very least you will need the
-``Client`` class from the opentok module.
-Then initialize an opentok Client instance with your own API Key and API Secret.
+``Client`` class.
+Then initialize an Client instance with your own API Key and API Secret.

 .. code:: python